kekedezha/boss-machine/README.md

 ## Project Overview

-In this project, I created an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
+In this project, I created an entire RESTful API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
 I created routes to manage 'minions', brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to a busy schedule.

 Project idea by Codecademy seen in their Full-Stack Course.
 Project steps and details are outlined below: